Legal Alcohol Limit in United States

-All states have adopted .08 percent as the legal alcohol limit.
+All states have at one point adopted .08 percent as the legal alcohol limit.
+And that is still the legal limit in most states.

 Per se means that the act is inherently illegal or illegal by itself.
 No additional proof of impaired driving is necessary.
 You are considered to have been driving under the influence, regardless of any surrounding circumstances.

-In 2018, Utah will, as the first state, lower the legal alcohol limit to .05 percent.
+In 2018, Utah lowered the legal alcohol limit to .05 percent.

 Can You Drive Legally if You are Below the Legal Limit?